ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 Versions:

 * Blender 2.79B
-(2.8 version will be supported later.)
+(Latest Blender 2.8 version will be supported later.)
 * FFMPEG git-2020-05-10-fc99a24